MyPureCloud/purecloud-for-salesforce-einstein-example/README.md

 1. Set up Salesforce Knowledge and train your data for Salesforce Einstein.
 2. Add wss://streaming.mypurecloud.com to the list of allowed domains in the Salesforce CSP Trusted Sites settings.
-3. Configure the Genesys Cloud for Salesforce managed package to enable client events with an event type of Notification and expand chat notifications.
+3. Configure the Genesys Cloud for Salesforce managed package to enable client events with event types of Interaction and Notification.
+Enable expand chat notifications.
 4. Install the unmanaged package, add a Lightning component to an app, and add values to the PureCloudKnowledgeConstants Apex class.
-5. Send an ACD chat message or place a call to an active user in Genesys Cloud for Salesforce and confirm that the Lightning component updates with articles.
+5. Send an ACD chat message, digital message, or place a call to a queue with transcription enabled in Genesys Cloud for Salesforce and confirm that the Lightning component updates with articles.

 ## Prerequisites